scil_tractogram_register.py

 -h, --help show this help message and exit

---only_rigid Will only use a rigid transformation, uses affine by default.
+--only_rigid If set, will only use a rigid transformation (uses affine by default).

 --moving_tractogram_ref MOVING_TRACTOGRAM_REF